the Carmel

 Sainte-Therese-de-Lisieux 06

-Thérèse pronounced her final vows on September 8, 1890, in the Nativity of Mary, at the age of 17 and a half, in the hands of her prioress Mother Marie de Gonzague.
-She then took the name of Sister Thérèse of the Child Jesus of the Holy Face.
-His capture of the black veil took place a few days later, on September 24.
+Thérèse pronounced her final vows on September 8, 1890, on the Nativity of Mary, at the age of 17 and a half, in the hands of her prioress Mother Marie de Gonzague.
+She then took the name Sister Thérèse of the Child Jesus of the Holy Face.
+His black veil took place a few days later, on September 24.

-In 1891, she became assistant sacristan to Sister Saint-Stanislas.
-In October, on the occasion of the community retreat, she met Father Alexis Prou, a Franciscan, who launched her " full sail on the waves of trust and love ».
+In 1891, she became a sacristan assistant to Sister Saint-Stanislas.
+In October, on the occasion of the community retreat, she met Father Alexis Prou, a Franciscan, who launched her “ full sail on the waves of trust and love ».

 Help in the novitiate

-In 1893, Sister Agnès de Jesus became prioress.
-She entrusted the novitiate to Mother Marie de Gonzague, and asked Thérèse to help her in this task.
+In 1893, Sister Agnès de Jésus became prioress.
+She entrusts the novitiate to Mother Marie de Gonzague, and asks Thérèse to help him in this task.

-The same year, Thérèse wrote her first poetry, then in 1894, his first pious recreations (small plays performed on major feast days by a few sisters for the rest of the community).
+The same year, Thérèse wrote her first poetry, then in 1894, his first pious recreations (small plays performed on major holidays by a few sisters for the rest of the community).

 Entry by Céline Martin and Marie Guérin